heche-psb/fossiler/README.md

 Doyle, J.A., P. Biens, A. Doerenkamp and S. Jardiné.
 (1977).
 Angiosperm pollen from the pre-Albian Lower Cretaceous of Equatorial Africa.
 Bulletin Centres Rescherches Exploration-Production Elf-Aquitaine, 1:451-473.

 Doyle, J.A., Jardiné, S., Doerenkamp, A. (1982). *Afropollis*, a new genus of early angiosperm pollen, with notes on the Cretaceous palynostratigraphy and palaeoenvironments of northern Gondwana.
 Bulletin.
 Centres de Recherches Exploration-Production Elf-Aquitaine, 6: 39–117.

+Doyle, J.A. and L. J. HICKEY.
+(1976).
+Pollen and leaves from the mid-Cretaceous Potomac Group and their bearing on early angiosperm evolution.
+Pp. 139- 206 in *Origin and early evolution of angiosperms*, ed.
+C. B. Beck.
+New York: Columbia Univ.
+Press.

 E. M. Friis, K. R. Pedersen, and P. R. Crane.
 (1995). *Appomattoxia ancistrophora* gen. et sp. nov., a new Early Cretaceous plant with similarities to Circaeaster and extant Magnoliidae.
 American Journal of Botany, 82(7):933-943.